 Stepper

-The Stepper component is a useful UI element that can be used to display a process or workflow in a step-by-step manner, allowing the user to easily understand where they are in the process and what steps are remaining.
+The Stepper component is a useful UI element that can be used to display a process or workflow in a step-by-step manner, allowing the user to easily understand where they are in the process and what steps remain.
 The Stepper typically consists of a horizontal or vertical bar with numbered steps, with the current step highlighted and any completed steps shown as filled.
 The Stepper can be used for a wide range of applications, from a checkout process in an e-commerce website to a multi-step form in a web application.
 The Stepper is visually identical to the Ignite UI for Angular Stepper Component

 Stepper Demo